nanoblox/core/mkdocs/docs/projects/topbarplus/about.md

 shopIcon:notify() -- Prompt a notification
 ```

+!!!warning
+    The topbar client (local script) has to go within StarterPlayerScripts or a gui that has ‘ResetOnSpawn’ set to false, otherwise it won’t persist when the player respawns.

+!!!warning
+    Likewise, you must ensure the 'toggle menu' has ``ResetOnSpawn`` set to ``false``, or that you are calling Icon:setToggleMenu(guiObject) every time the player respawns, for the menu to persist.

 # Themes
 Themes are easily adaptable tables of information that can be applied to icons to ehance their appearance and behaviour.